 - All models have Touch Bar and Touch ID

-- 16-inch has a new style keyboard - dubbed the Magic Keyboard
+- New style keyboard - dubbed the Magic Keyboard

 Both sizes of MacBook Pro are available in silver and space grey and have the Touch Bar and Touch ID for fingerprint.

-The keyboard has been completely redesigned for the 16-inch, however, after mass criticism of Apple's previous Butterfly design (still present on the 13-inch we're looking at here).
-That keyboard remains the subject of an ongoing recall program.
+The keyboard has been completely redesigned on both models after mass criticism of Apple's previous Butterfly design (that was present on now end-of-life 15-inch models and pre-2020 13-inch MacBook Pros).
+That older keyboard design remains the subject of an ongoing recall program.

-The Magic Keyboard on the 16-inch is designed to be much more durable and with better travel for more comfortable typing.
-The physical Escape key has also returned - on the 13-inch models it is absent (it appears on the Touch Bar).
+The Magic Keyboard is designed to be much more durable and with better travel for more comfortable typing.
+The physical Escape key has also returned.

 MacBook Pro 16-inch vs MacBook Pro 13-inch: Display

 - New MacBooks offer True Tone display

 - 13-inch size and resolutions remain the same